 While craft beer production is still increasing in the United States, its growth rate has declined.
 In 2017, 165 craft brewers ceased operations.

 But, cannabis is providing a tremendous opportunity for many craft brewers to innovate.
-While U.S. legal and regulatory considerations will not allow for a beer infused with the psychoactive cannabinoid THC any time soon, many beer producers, including craft brewers, may be able to infuse their beer with the non-psychoactive cannabinoid CBD, or produce non-beer beverages with CBD.
+While U.S. legal and regulatory considerations will not allow for a beer infused with the psychoactive cannabinoid THC any time soon, many beer producers, including craft brewers, may be able to infuse their beer with hemp oil, the non-psychoactive cannabinoid CBD, or non-alcoholic beverages infused with hemp-oil or CBD.

-CBD has become America’s coolest ingredient in food and drinks, and CBD infused beverages have become part of the trend in wellness beverages.
+Both hemp and CBD have become America’s coolest ingredients in food and drinks, and both hemp and CBD infused beverages have become part of the trend in wellness beverages.
 Many bars are now offering CBD infused drinks or CBD shots as an addition to drinks.
-CBD infused beverages are definitely part of the trend in wellness beverages.
+Hemp-oil or CBD infused beverages are definitely part of the trend in wellness beverages.